fauna-labs/fwitter/README.md

 ### Setup cloudinary.

 We use [Cloudinary](https://cloudinary.com/) to allow users to upload media, automatically optimise and serve this media which will be linked to the data of our application such as video and images.
-Currently, this is only used when a user creates a new Fweet with the media button on the right.
+It's truly quite amazing what Cloudinary does behind the scenes.
 To see this feature in action, create an account with Cloudinary and add your cloudname and a public template (there is a default template called ‘ml_default’ which you can make public) to the environment.
 ```
 REACT_APP_LOCAL___CLOUDINARY_CLOUDNAME=<cloudinary cloudname>
 REACT_APP_LOCAL___CLOUDINARY_TEMPLATE=<cloudinary template>